The Shape of Things to Come: Railways

+The idea that railways were an anachronism to be gotten rid of was common in the 1930's, but later there was a renenwed appreciation of the advantages of the railway.

 Relation to Brave New World

 As noted by Nathaniel Ward, The Shape of Things to Come was published two years after Aldous Huxley's Brave New World.
 In both works, a war leaves the world in ruins, a self-appointed elite takes over, rebuilds the world and engages in social engineering to refashion human society.
 Wells notes that as Huxley, "one of the most brilliant of the reactionary writers, foretold of them, [the leaders of the Dictatorship of the Air] tidied up the world".

 The crucial difference is the society envisioned by Huxley is highly hierarchical, with intelligent "Alphas" on top and moronic "Epsilons" at the bottom, Huxley arguing that a society composed purely of the assertive and competitive "Alphas" would dissolve into chaos and all-out fighting.
 It was that vision that Wells believed would cause Huxley to be remembered by posterity as a "reactionary writer".
-Much of Shape of Things to Come is devoted to demonstrating that given time, an elite with control of world education can make such a society of intelligent and assertive "Alphas" harmonious and functional, without an underclass.
+Much of The Shape of Things to Come is devoted to demonstrating that given time, an elite with control of world education can make such a society of intelligent and assertive "Alphas" harmonious and functional, without an underclass.

 Adaptations

-Wells loosely adapted the novel into his screenplay for the film Things to Come, produced by Alexander Korda and directed by William Cameron Menzies, and released in 1936.
+Wells loosely adapted the novel into a screenplay entitled Things to Come.
+Produced by Alexander Korda and directed by William Cameron Menzies, the film was released in 1936.
 It also takes elements from Wells's non-fiction book The Work, Wealth and Happiness of Mankind (1931).

-H. G. Wells' The Shape of Things to Come, a Canadian low budget space opera, first released in May 1979, presented itself as a sequel and adaptation.
+H. G. Wells' The Shape of Things to Come, a low-budget Canadian space opera film first released in May 1979, presented itself as a sequel and adaptation.
 Apart from the name of two characters named "Caball" (named after Cabal in the film Things to Come), it has no connection with the film or book.

 The audio drama production Big Finish Productions released a 2017 audio adaptation based loosely on Wells' book.
-It was adapted by Guy Adams, starred Nicola Walker and Sam Troughton and directed by Lisa Bowerman.
+It was adapted by Guy Adams, starred Nicola Walker and Sam Troughton, and was directed by Lisa Bowerman.
 This version presented the future history as an alternative timeline which Raven is shown, versus dreams, as in the original.